 According to the UN Office on Drugs and Crimes, global illicit proceeds total more than $2 trillion annually.
 Establishing the identity of a UBO prohibits a company from engaging in illegal activity, which may seek to avoid legal repercussions by concealing the beneficial owners’ identities.
 The anonymity allows for tax evasion, money laundering, corruption, embezzlement, terrorism financing, and other crimes.
 Bringing beneficial owners to light increases transparency and the security of the financial system.

-UBO screening Regulations around the World
+UBO Screening Regulations Around the World

 How to Establish an Ultimate Beneficial Owner?